30 Structure-based analysis

 ## ptnt_stgLn- -0.705 0.498

-we note that there is a statistically significant difference in the transformed islet area of long-duration patients with respect to non-diabetic patients, while the effect for onset patients is not significant at the 5% level.
-This results accounts for correlation at the patient and image level as modeled by random intercepts.
+above, we note that there is a statistically significant difference in the transformed islet area of long-duration patients compared to non-diabetic patients, while the effect for onset patients is not significant at the 5% level.
+This result accounts for correlation at the patient and image level as modeled by random intercepts.
 The transformation (1/4-power) was chosen after inspection of the residual behavior in the model diagnostics for this dataset and feature of interest specifically.

 Additional packages to calculate anatomical structure-derived features include: